 The interest rate on a federal consolidation loan is a fixed interest rate.

 The use of the weighted average more or less preserves the cost of the underlying loans.
+There is no credit check required as part of a Direct Consolidation Loan as all borrowers with eligible loans may consolidate their loans with this program.

 The interest rate on a private refinance may be a fixed or variable interest rate, depending on the lender.
 Some lenders offer borrowers a choice of fixed and variable interest rates.